 This seems like a simple question with an obvious answer, but the question posed is too simplistic as it does not adequately define what 'economically beneficial' means.
-Other issues are whether:
+On first glance, the 30% price reduction is significant and appears compelling, however many potential questions that could impact longer-term economics remain as to whether, for example:

-- the products are actually interchangeable, and are effective on the same range of bacteria

-- the new product has proven effectiveness

-- there are negative impacts from the new product, which may not have become apparent as yet - such as impacts on bacterial mutations

-- the products can be interchangeably used by maintenance staff with minimal procedural changes

-- other unknown factors such as supply and storage issues which may impede long-term use

-- the new product will create unknown issues for the maintenance staff or patients

-- there are other unknown impacts from switching products (loss or legal action from Supplier A, product incompatibilities, stability, reliability, and reputation of new company, etc.).
+- the products are actually interchangeable, and are effective on the same range of bacteria - the new product has proven effectiveness - there are negative impacts from the new product, which may not have become apparent as yet such as impacts on bacterial mutations - the products can be interchangeably used by maintenance staff with minimal procedural changes - other unknown factors such as supply and storage issues which may impede long-term use - whether the new product will create unknown issues for the maintenance staff or patients - there are other unknown impacts from switching products (loss or legal action from Supplier A, product incompatibilities, stability, reliability, and reputation of new company, etc.).